Utkarsh-Mauryaa/Finance-Dashboard-UI/README.md

 Two pieces of global state are managed via Redux Toolkit:

-**Why Redux and not `useState`?** Both the role and theme need to be accessible across every page and component simultaneously.
+**Why Redux and not `useState` for role and admin?** Both the role and theme need to be accessible across every page and component simultaneously.
 Prop-drilling this deep would be fragile and hard to maintain.
 Redux provides a single source of truth that any component can read or update.
+For localized data, I relied on useState to keep component-level state encapsulated and the global store clean.

 ```
 redux/